Online Social Networks: Threats and Solutions: Solutions

-\paragraph{Phishing Detection.} Many researchers have suggested anti-phishing methods to identify and prevent phishing attacks; most of these methods have been based on techniques which attempt to identify phishing websites and phishing URLs~\cite{garera2007framework,ma2009beyond,xiang2011cantina}.
-In recent years with the increasing number of phishing attacks on online social networks~\cite{microsoft-report}, several researchers have suggested dedicated solutions for identifying OSN phishing attacks.
-In 2012, Lee et al.~\cite{lee2012warningbird} introduced the WarningBird, a suspicious URL detection system for Twitter, which can handle phishing attacks that conceal themselves by using conditional redirection URLs.
-Later in the same year, Aggarwal et al.~\cite{aggarwal2012phishari} presented the PhishAri technique, which can detect if a tweet posted with a URL is phishing or not by utilizing specific Twitter features, such as the account age and the number of followers of the user who posted the suspicious tweet.
+} \paragraph{Phishing Detection.} Many researchers have suggested anti-phishing methods to identify and prevent phishing attacks; most of these methods have been based on techniques \s{that} attempt to identify phishing websites and phishing URLs~\cite{garera2007framework,ma2009beyond,xiang2011cantina}. \s{With} the increasing number of phishing attacks on OSNs~\cite{microsoft-report}, several researchers have suggested dedicated solutions for identifying \s{social network} phishing attacks.
+In 2012, Lee et al.~\cite{lee2012warningbird} introduced WarningBird, a suspicious URL detection system for Twitter which can handle phishing attacks that conceal themselves by using conditional redirection URLs.
+Later in the same year, Aggarwal et al.~\cite{aggarwal2012phishari} presented the PhishAri technique, which can detect \s{whether or not} a tweet posted with a URL is phishing by utilizing specific Twitter features such as the account age and the number of followers of the user who posted the suspicious tweet.